-Table 6-31.
+Table 6-33.
 IRQ Status Register (0x0C)

-BIT NO. BIT NAME FUNCTION DESCRIPTION В7 Irq_tx IRQ set due to end of TX Signals that TX is in progress.
+BIT NO. BIT NAME FUNCTION DESCRIPTION В7 lrq_tx IRQ set due to end of TX Signals that TX is in progress.
 The flag is set at the start of TX but the interrupt request (IRQ = 1) is sent when TX is finished. В6 lrg_srx IRQ set due to RX start Signals that RX SOF was received and RX is in progress.
 The flag is set at the start of RX but the interrupt request (IRQ = 1) is sent when RX is finished.
 B5 Irq_fifo FIFO is high or low Signals when the FIFO is high or low (more than 8 bits during RX or less than 4 bits during TX).
 See Section 6.12.2 for details.
-B4 lrq_err1 CRC error Indicates receive CRC error only if B7 (no RX CRC) of ISO Control register is set to 0. В3 Irq_err2 Parity error Indicates parity error for ISO/IEC 14443 A B2 Irq_err3 Byte framing or EOF error Indicates framing error B1 Irq_col Collision error Collision error for ISO/IEC 14443 A .
+B4 Irq_err1 CRC error Indicates receive CRC error only if B7 (no RX CRC) of ISO Control register is set to 0. В3 Irq_err2 Parity error Indicates parity error for ISO/IEC 14443 A B2 Irq_err3 Byte framing or EOF error Indicates framing error B1 Irq_col Collision error Collision error for ISO/IEC 14443 A and ISO/IEC 15693 single subcarrier.
 Bit is set if more then 6 or 7 (as defined in register 0x01) are detected inside 1 bit period of ISO/IEC 14443 A 106 kbps.
-Collision error bit can also be triggered by external noise. В0 Irq_noresp No-response time interrupt No response within the "No-response time" defined in RX No-response Wait Time register (0x07).
+Collision error bit can also be triggered by external noise.
+No response within the "No-response time" defined in RX No- В0 Irq_noresp No-response time interrupt response Wait Time register (0x07).
+Signals the MCU that next slot command can be sent.
+Only for ISO/IEC 15693.